anneyoung27/sqlserver_assignment/README.md

-# sqlserver_assignment
+#SQL Server Assignment

-Learn SQL Server by calculating EMI
+Learn SQL Server by calculating EMI Report with Function and Stored Procedure